 This belief gets reinforced when your aches and pains don't go away in the time frame that you want, and you start to think, This must mean my hip or shoulder is really messed up.

 That puts you right back in the mindset that can increase your pain and make you feel helpless and hopeless.

 The reality is simple.
 If you want to be able to move more without pain, you need to practice moving more.
 You may need to learn some new things and move in new ways, but staying still will never improve your ability to function in daily life.
 Lying in bed only makes you better at lying in bed.
 Sitting on your butt only makes you better at sitting on your butt.

 To get better, you must train your body to move more and in a variety of new ways.
 This makes you resilient.

-I went from being unable to walk down stairs without pain in my twenties to working on complex movement tricks in my late thirties.
-I went from constant pain and tingling in my hands to writing articles like this.
+I went from being unable to walk down stairs without pain in my 20s to working on complex movement tricks in my late 30s.

 These days, I get frustrated trying to learn physically challenging movements and positions, but I no longer feel frustrated that my body is breaking down before its time.
 I get annoyed that my growing son has more energy reserves than I do, but I rest with a smile knowing that I can show him how to move right and feel right for the long term.

-I hope this perspective helps you, wherever you are on your journey out of chronic pain.
+This same perspective has helped thousands help themselves.
+And I hope it helps you, wherever you are on your journey out of chronic pain.